helloiampratyush/python_utility/README.md

 python_utility tool

 ## vision tools
-1. image conversion tool :- you can convert any image format to any format :- applicable (jpeg,jpg,svg,gif,webp,png,bmp,pjp,avif
+* image conversion tool :- you can convert any image format to any format :-
+1.  applicable (jpeg,jpg,svg,gif,webp,png,bmp,pjp,avif) multiple
+2.  input -: image folder where you contains respective  format imges
+3.  caution:- your previous folder image will be deleted permanently